Stalemate In Chess: Painful Or Desirable? – ChessForSharks.com

 Once you’ve mastered the basic checkmates, you shouldn’t need more than two queens, and even then, the second queen is probably unnecessary.

-Getting extra queens, on the other hand, increases your chances of accidentally stalemating your opponent.
 If you don’t need to promote a pawn, checkmate with what you’ve got.
 The threat of the promotion is probably more serious than the promotion itself, so save it for when you really need it.

 1. Be Very Careful During The Endgame